 - enrolling them in a cyclist skills training course, or

 - encouraging their school to contact their local BikeReady provider.

 Approved cycle helmets

-In the car, it's important for children to have the appropriate child restraint that is fastened correctly in the vehicle.
+It's important for children to have the appropriate child restraint fastened correctly in the car.
 Make sure:

 - children sit in the back seat

 - children use a child restraint or booster seat that fits them

 - everyone is wearing their seat belts and that restraints are fitted correctly

 Learn about other vehicle safety features that can protect you and your passengers in a crash:

 When picking up or dropping off your children